Ozone Layer Depletion: Cause, Effects, Solutions, Diagram

 Health Impacts

 Increased Risk of Skin Cancer, Cataracts, and Health Issues: Depletion of the ozone layer leads to increased exposure of the earth’s surface to ultraviolet (UV) radiation, especially the UV-B and UV-C waves.
-Exposure to radiation from X-ray raises the susceptibility of skin cancer; melanoma, non-melanoma skin cancer, and cataracts.
-UV radiation also has the effect of suppressing the immune system; people will be more prone to sicknesses and ailments.
+Exposure to radiation from X-rays raises the susceptibility to skin cancer such as melanoma, non-melanoma skin cancer, and cataracts.
+UV radiation also has the effect of suppressing the immune system of the people will be more prone to sicknesses and ailments.

 Environmental Impacts